PerfectMemory/cookbook-openshift3/README.md

 Full list of attributes can be found [here](https://raw.githubusercontent.com/IshentRas/cookbook-openshift3/master/attributes/metrics.rb).

 We only support 1 cassandra POD.
+Once the metrics is deployed, it creates a flag (openshift_hosted_metrics_flag) on the first master to avoid having CHEF re-creating the resources over and over.

 Example of options for deploying metrics:
 ```json